manuGil/lecture-notes/git-lecture-notes.md

 $ git status
 ```

-> Explanation:  initializing (creating .git files) for every folder inside a repo is redundant and a bad practice.
+> Explanation: initialising (creating .git files) for every folder inside a repo is redundant and bad practice.

 ## 3. START TRACKING CHANGES (new)